sodelalbert/python-cicd/README.md

 # UV commands reference

-`uv init --package ` - initialize uv project with packaging `uv.lock` - file used to synchronize dependencies amongst deployments `uvx ruff format .` - format code in the project to be consistent `ruff check --select I --fix` - fix import order, currently ruff format is not taking for an account import formatting
+`uv init --package ` - initialize uv project with packaging.
+`uv.lock` - file used to synchronize dependencies amongst deployments.
+`uvx ruff format .` - format code in the project to be consistent.
+`ruff check --select I --fix` - fix import order, currently ruff format is not taking for an account import formatting.
-`uvx ruff format --check .` - check code formatting in the project
+`uvx ruff format --check .` - check code formatting in the project.

-`uv run pytest tests -v` - run pytest from uv
+`uv run pytest tests -v` - run pytest from uv.